stevemonaco/AvaloniaDemos/ImageHotspot/README.md

 ﻿![Demo Screenshot](Assets/demoScreenCapture.gif)

-ImageHotspot demonstrates how to build interactive buttons onto a fixed size image.
+ImageHotspot demonstrates how to build interactive buttons onto a fixed size raster image.

 ## Problems and approach used:

-### Image must be scalable while maintaining button locations
+### Image must be scalable while maintaining Button locations

-A Canvas of the same size of the Image is used.
-The Canvas contains the Image as well as all Buttons which are placed using absolute canvas coordinates.
+A Canvas matching the size of the Image is used.
+The Canvas contains the Image as well as all Buttons which are placed using absolute Canvas coordinates.
+An external image editor was used to manually determine coordinates and dimensions of the Buttons.

 Viewbox is used to scale the Canvas to the full window size.

-### Button content can be of arbitrary shape
+### Interactive Buttons can be of arbitrary shape

 Ellipse and Rectangle are used for simpler shapes.
 Path is used as the Button child to define a shape that can have a outline and fill.

 Inkscape was used to trace paths around the non-square, non-circular elements.
 One difficulty is that in Avalonia, the Buttons are translated in the Canvas.
 This means that child content inherits the Button position and not the Image.
-In Inkscape, you can fake this by applying a transform such that the Path is positioned at (0, 0) after tracing.
+In Inkscape, you can fake this by applying an SVG transform such that the SVG Path is relative to (0, 0) after tracing.

 ### Button hitboxes and outline should match the arbitrary shape